 The above formula uses the SUBSTITUTE function to remove the lower case ‘a’ from a cell, and then the LEN function counts the total number of characters without the one that we want to count.

 This value is then subtracted from the total length of the original length and that gives me the character count of the alphabet “a””.

 Note that the SUBSTITUTE function is case-sensitive.
 If you want it to count both lower and upper case of the alphabet A, you can use the below formula:

-So these are the ways you can count the number of characters in a cell or range in Google Sheets.
+So these are the ways you can count the number of characters in a cell or range using the LEN Google Sheets function.